 Cost/Premium Info: The cost of the program is $50.00.
 Included in the fee is a technical running shirt with the program's logo for participants who attend a minimum of 5 of the first 8 sessions, end of program celebration party, photo certificate and a finisher's medal.
 Yoga mats are recommended for the strength training segment of our workouts.
-There will be a limited number available for sale for $5 + tax.
-The mats will be available for purchase on the program's online registration website.
+Mats may be purchased from any variety of stores.

-Background: Wanda joined MCRRC’s 5K program in 2001 and was the driving force behind its subsequent spin-offs: the 5K Walking Program, 8K, 10K and Half Marathon programs.
+Background: Wanda joined MCRRC’s 5K program in 2001 and was the driving force behind many of its subsequent spin-offs: the 5K Walking Program, 8K, 10K and Half Marathon programs.
+In addition to leading this program she is a pace coach for the Winter 5K, Spring 8K and Summer Half Marathon programs.
 As an RRCA-certified running coach, she has been involved in almost all of MCRRC programs as a participant, coach and/or administrator.
-She is also an active volunteer and serves on several MCRRC committees.
-In both 2011 and 2012, Wanda was the third place winner of her age group for MCRRC’s Championship Series.
-Wanda consistently places either 1st or 2nd for her age group at the Rockville 5K race each fall.
-What keeps Wanda so involved in MCRRC is the constant inspiration he receives from interacting with so many diffserent runners, regardless of experience, pace or age.
+She is also an active volunteer and has served on several MCRRC committees.
+Since 2011, Wanda has been either the second or third place age group winner for the MCRRC’s Championship Series.
+In addition, Wanda consistently places either 1st or 2nd for her age group at the Rockville 5K race each fall.
+What keeps Wanda so involved in MCRRC is the constant inspiration she receives from interacting with so many different runners, regardless of experience, pace or age.

 Details: Come dressed to run and bring water.

-Pace Group Information: Based on orientation day pace assessment, you will be assigned to one of three coach-led pace groups: Blue (10:00/mile or faster); Yellow (10:00-12:00/mile); Red (12:00/mile or slower).
-You will learn to run steadily at your group’s assigned pace.
-If, after a few workouts, you feel the pace of your group is too fast or too slow for you, let us know and we will talk about it
+Pace Group Information: Based on orientation day pace assessment, you will be assigned to one of four coach-led pace groups: Blue (10:00/mile or faster); Yellow (10:00-12:00/mile); Red (12:00/mile or slower); Purple (Walkers).
+You will learn to run or walk steadily at your group’s assigned pace.
+If, after a few workouts, you feel the pace of your group is too fast or too slow for you, please inform the coaches.

 Sundays @ 7:30 AM; varying locations.
-The first one will be on August 19, 2012.
-Once you have registered for the program we will email you the necessary information.
-The Sunday long runs alternate running with walk breaks.
-We run by time, not distance, so that everyone finishes together.
-After our Sunday runs we relax and enjoy snacks together, provided by the pace groups.
+For runners, the Sunday workouts alternate running with walk breaks.
+Walkers alternate between brisk and leisurely walking.
+The first Sunday session will take place August 17, 2014.
+Once you have registered for the program, you will receive an email with necessary information.
+Workouts are scheduled by time, not distance, so that everyone finishes together.
+After our Sunday sessions, we relax and enjoy pace-group provided snacks.
 Always bring water.